Here’s our guide to what you simply cannot miss when visiting the charming coastal village of Yamba.

-11. See a film at Yamba Cinema
+15. See a film at Yamba Cinema

-Young creatives have moved to the Northern Rivers’ region in their droves, and you will get a sense of this when you wander around the weekly market, where you will find stallholders selling everything from micro greens to sourdough and sushi.
+Young creatives have moved to the Northern Rivers region in their droves, and you will get a sense of this when you wander around the weekly market, where you will find stallholders selling everything from microgreens to sourdough and sushi.

-13. The Lower Clarence Aboriginal Tourist Site Drive
+17. Follow the Lower Clarence Aboriginal Tourist Site Drive

-The Clarence River region hold great importance to the local Goorie (Aboriginal) people.
+The Clarence River region holds great importance to the local Goorie (Aboriginal) people.
 And this driving route steers visitors around significant sites where you can honour the stories of the Traditional Owners of the Land.
 Stop at 13 sites along the way to learn Dreamtime stories about the Durrangan (which the Goories believe to be a powerful spirit) and the creation of the Clarence Aboriginal People.

-14. The Clarence Canoe and Kayak Trail
+18. Explore the Clarence Canoe and Kayak Trail

 Eight sections.
 195 kilometres.
 Eight waterfalls.
-And 12 campsites.
-Australia’s longest mapped white-water trail snakes between Nymboi-Binderay National Park and the township of Copmanhurst and contains some of the most diverse conditions for paddling found anywhere in the world.
+12 campsites.
+Australia’s longest mapped whitewater trail snakes between Nymboi-Binderay National Park and the township of Copmanhurst and contains some of the most diverse conditions for paddling found anywhere in the world.
 But Nymboida Camping and Canoeing is not just for gung-ho action heroes.
 The epic trail also has family-friendly sections and experienced guides who can paddle with you.